CaelanStewart/Mathulator/README.md

 # Mathulator
-A handy expression calculator with support for variables, custom macros and arbitrary precision numbers.
+A handy expression calculator with support for variables, macros and arbitrary precision numbers.

+Mathulator supports a wide range of math functions out of the box, take a look at the bottom of this README for more info.

 ![Screenshot 1](https://github.com/CaelanStewart/Mathulator/blob/master/screenshots/Mathulator-v1.5-screenshot.png?raw=true)
 ![Screenshot 1](https://github.com/CaelanStewart/Mathulator/blob/master/screenshots/Screen%20Shot%202016-11-05%20at%2017.33.42.png?raw=true)